Artisan Crafted Yarn Bowls for Knitting & Crochet

 Picture

-Large yarn bowl #644 (SOLD) had 2 dramatic cracks on it's east and west sides, Wabi-Sabi makes gives it life!
+Large yarn bowl #644 (SOLD) had 2 dramatic cracks on the east and west sides, Wabi-Sabi makes gives it life!

 Picture